shivanshgupta365/RiskDelta-AI/README.md

 ## 🧪 Live Product Screenshots

-Captured from the public Vercel deployment with the read-only demo account and seeded showcase workspace.
+Captured from the public Vercel deployment as product usage workflow.

 ### Marketing hero